someniatko/DoctrineRestDriver/README.md

 }
 ```

-Then the controller and its action:
+And finally the controller and its action:

 ```php
 <?php